mzks/lazyins/README.md

 # lazyins
-A stupid MySQL insert helper
+A stupid database insert helper

-This tool makes MySQL table with the values, then insert the values.
+This tool makes MySQL/SQLite table with the values, then insert the values.

 # Install
 ```